 Where to find it: 345 N. College St.

 Dammit Wesley is a multi-disciplinary artist and social and political activist whose art tells stories of the Black experience.
-“Black history deserves to be immortalized and embellished like its Greek, Roman and Eurocentric counterparts,” said Wesley.
+“Black history deserves to be immortalized and embellished like its Greek, Roman and Eurocentric counterparts,” Wesley says.

 The creative process can often shift while conveying these important messages.
 “The intent was to create an image on a hanging figure in Uptown but the attempt to depict something so heinous hurt me while I was painting.
-I opted to go in a lighter direction that still conveyed the same message,” said Wesley.
+I opted to go in a lighter direction that still conveyed the same message,” he continues.

-Wesley understands the subject matter is heavy and believes Black people have carried that weight for a long time.
-“It’s time to redistribute the emotional baggage,” he said.
+Wesley understands the subject matter is heavy and believes Black people have carried that weight for a long time and says, “It’s time to redistribute the emotional baggage.”